Parri Ceci

-Parri Ceci (born September 3, 1961) is a former professional football player who was a receiver with the Calgary Stampeders of the Canadian Football League's (CFL) in the mid-1980s.
+Parri Ceci (born September 3, 1961) is a Canadian former professional football player who was a receiver with the Calgary Stampeders of the Canadian Football League's (CFL) in the mid-1980s.

 Ceci held the Vanier Cup record for the longest touchdown catch, with an 89-yard reception in 1984, while playing with the Guelph Gryphons.

 Ceci now works for the federal government as a database administrator.
-His son, Cody Ceci, is a professional hockey player who was drafted by the Ottawa Senators in 2012 and currently plays for the Edmonton Oilers.
+His son, Cody Ceci, is a professional hockey player who was drafted by the Ottawa Senators in 2012 and currently plays for the Dallas Stars.